Cart 0

 Montserrat, a Google font that mixes both contemporary and classic features, unites our global identity.
 The Montserrat type family, which works with both Latin and Cyrillic alphabets, contains a wide range of weights, from Black to Thin.

-FIXED: Montserrat is the only font for our lockup and for all levels of headings in digital graphics, in print, on PowerPoints, and on websites.
+FIXED: Montserrat (in all its varieties shown in this section) is the only font for our lockup and for headings in digital graphics, in print, on PowerPoints, and on websites.

-FLEXIBLE/FREESTYLE: Montserrat may be difficult to read or too busy in body copy, especially on websites and in apps.
-We provide Work Sans as alternative.
+Montserrat may be difficult to read or too busy in body copy, especially on websites and in apps.
+Consider Work Sans as alternative.
 On web platforms that have a limited font selection, we suggested Roboto as an alternative.

 FLEXIBLE/FREESTYLE: Here’s a sample proportional typographic hierarchy.
 Extra Bold is used for large headings; Semibold for subheadings, intro paragraphs, and large quotes; Regular or Medium for body copy, but in your choice of Montserrat or Work Sans.